Universal-Connect-Project/ucw-app/README.md

 ## Authentication

 The express endpoints exposed in these repositories don't provide any authentication.
-You will need to fork the repo to add your own authentication.
+You will need to fork the repo if you want to add your own authentication.

 ## Api documentation